rmk2/gravity/README.md

 gravity --main-daemon server
 ```

-Alternatively, a systemd service file is included in the `contrib/systemd/gravity.service`, which can be installed as a
+Alternatively, a systemd service file is included in `contrib/systemd/gravity.service`, which can be installed as a
-user or system service, making sure that the gravity server gets started in the background whenever the system starts.
+user or system service, making sure that the gravity server gets started in the background whenever the user logs in or
+when the system starts.

 Personally, I use (and prefer) the systemd user service route, which means that the service file should be copied to
 `~/.config/systemd/user/`.
 After reloading systemd (or logging out and in again), the server can then be started,
-stopped, or enabled upon boot via `systemctl`:
+stopped, or enabled upon login via `systemctl`:

 ```
 # Enable gravity user service on user login